vitejs/vite/docs/blog/announcing-vite3.md

 ## Bug fixing

 A triaging marathon was spearheaded by [@bluwyoo](https://twitter.com/bluwyoo), [@sapphi_red](https://twitter.com/sapphi_red), that recently joined the Vite team.
 During the past three months, the Vite open issues were reduced from 770 to 400.
-And this dive was achieved while the newly open PRs was at an all time high.
+And this dive was achieved while the newly open PRs were at an all-time high.

 [![](../images/v3-open-issues-and-PRs.png)](https://www.repotrends.com/vitejs/vite)